Murphy v. National Collegiate Athletic Association: Supreme Court

 During the case, Phil Murphy was elected Governor of New Jersey, and the case, initially filed as Christie v.
 National Collegiate Athletic Association, was renamed Murphy v.
 National Collegiate Athletic Association.

-During the course of the 2016 presidential campaign, then-candidate Donald Trump expressed his support for legalized sports betting.
-In May 2017, Trump appointee, acting Solicitor General Jeffrey B. Wall, said New Jersey did not have a case.
+During the course of the 2016 presidential campaign, the candidate Donald Trump expressed his support for legalized sports betting.
+In May 2017, a Trump appointee, acting Solicitor General Jeffrey B. Wall, said New Jersey did not have a case.
 The Court heard the combined docket oral arguments December 4, 2017.

 Opinion of the Court

-The Court announced judgment in favor of the governor on May 14, 2018, reversing the Third Circuit by a vote of 7–2.
-Justice Samuel Alito wrote the majority opinion, joined by Justices John Roberts, Anthony Kennedy, Clarence Thomas, Elena Kagan, and Neil Gorsuch, and in part by Justice Stephen Breyer.
-The majority opinion agreed that one specific clause of PASPA, 28 U.S.C. §§ 3701(1), did commandeer power from the states to regulate their own gambling industries, following New York v.
-United States, and thus was unconstitutional, reversing the Third Circuit decision.
-Alito wrote "Congress can regulate sports gambling directly, but if it elects not to do so, each state is free to act on its own.
+The Court announced judgment in favor of the governor on May 14, 2018, which reversed the Third Circuit by a vote of 7–2.
+Justice Samuel Alito wrote the majority opinion, joined by Justices John Roberts, Anthony Kennedy, Clarence Thomas, Elena Kagan, and Neil Gorsuch and in part by Justice Stephen Breyer.
+The majority opinion agreed that one specific clause of PASPA, 28 U.S.C. §§ 3701(1), commandeered power from the states to regulate their own gambling industries and thus was unconstitutional.
+It followed New York v.
+United States and reversed the Third Circuit decision.
+Alito wrote, "Congress can regulate sports gambling directly, but if it elects not to do so, each state is free to act on its own.
 Our job is to interpret the law Congress has enacted and decide whether it is consistent with the Constitution.
 PASPA is not."
-Regarding the distinction between Congress preventing the states from taking an action versus Congress requiring the states to take an action, Alito wrote, "This distinction is empty.
+Regarding the distinction between Congress preventing the states from taking an action and Congress requiring the states to take an action, Alito wrote, "This distinction is empty.
 It was a matter of happenstance that the laws challenged in New York and Printz commanded "affirmative" action as opposed to imposing a prohibition.
 The basic principle—that Congress cannot issue direct orders to state legislatures—applies in either event."

 The court rejected the respondents' argument that the anti-authorization provision was a valid preemption of state law under the Supremacy Clause of the U.S. Constitution.
-The Supremacy Clause, the court pointed out, "is not an independent grant of legislative power to Congress" but "[i]nstead, it simply provides a rule of decision."
+The Supremacy Clause, the Court pointed out, "is not an independent grant of legislative power to Congress" but "[i]nstead, it simply provides a rule of decision."
 For a federal provision to validly preempt state law, "it must represent the exercise of a power conferred on Congress by the Constitution[,] pointing to the Supremacy Clause will not do", and "since the Constitution confers upon Congress the power to regulate individuals, not States, [the] provision at issue must be best read as one that regulates private actors."